Arun Shourie: Writer

+Criticism

 With the exception of Mahatma Gandhi, he has little time for any religious thinker and, says Nussbaum, his books "nowhere ... seek to provide balance; nowhere is there a sense of complexity.
 All have the same mocking, superior tone."

 Historian D.N.
-Jha criticized Shourie's book Eminent Historians, which concerned the NCERT textbook controversies, that it contains "slander" and "has nothing to do with history."
+Jha criticized Shourie's book Eminent Historians, which concerned the NCERT textbook controversies, on the grounds that it contains "slander" and "has nothing to do with history."

 IIT Kanpur

 In 2000, Shourie pledged the entire amount (Rs.
 12 crore) of discretionary spending available to him under Members of Parliament Local Area Development Scheme (MPLADS) to setting up of Bio-Sciences & Bio-engineering Department at the Indian Institute of Technology Kanpur.
 In 2005, he again pledged Rs.
 11 crore for developing a separate building for Environmental Sciences and Environmental Engineering at the institute.